meppent/paradigm-ctf-2022-writeup/sourcecode/README.md

 ```
 [block 1]: push the next bytes
-[block 2]: one third of the bytecode pushed
+[block 2]: one-third of the bytecode pushed
 [block 3]: duplicate and return the data
 ```

 We need to find a block of opcodes that will do what is written above in function if it is the first, the second or the third block.
-To simplify things, let's say that our final bytecode will have a size of 96 bytes, so we can `PUSH` one third of the bytecode with a `PUSH32`.
+To simplify things, let's say that our final bytecode will have a size of 96 bytes, so we can `PUSH` one-third of the bytecode with a `PUSH32`.
 Because the first block needs to push the next 32 bytes, our block needs to finish by a `PUSH32`.
 Also, because our block mustn't do the same thing if it is in first or third position, we need to add a condition: there will be a `JUMPI` in our block.
 The structure will then be the following:

 ```
 if not if first block: